robincamille/bot-tutorial/README.md

 See also: Davis, Robin, and Mark Eaton.
 [Make a Twitter Bot in Python: Iterative Code Examples](http://jitp.commons.gc.cuny.edu/make-a-twitter-bot-in-python-iterative-code-examples/). *Journal of Interactive Technology and Pedagogy* (Blueprints section).
 April 2016.
 (Verbose write-up featuring code in this repository.)

+**2018 update**: We updated our [bot tutorial for an ALA 2018 workshop](https://github.com/MarkEEaton/bot-tutorial-ala).
+It uses Python 3.

 **Required libraries:** tweepy, setuptools, json, urllib2 or urllib3

 ## Download the files